steemit/smt-whitepaper/smt-manual/manual.md

 which do not launch may be refunded on demand.)
 The routing policy may split the STEEM in the unit among multiple parties.

-When the ITO occurs, the tokens are generated in *token units*.
+When the ICO occurs, the tokens are generated in *token units*.
 Multiple token units are generated per STEEM unit contributed.
 Token units also have a routing policy.